Winter Storm Warning issued for Barron, Polk, St. Croix by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-02 20:12:00 EST Expires: 2022-12-03 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-12-03 15:31:00 Expires: 2022-12-04 18:00:00 Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Adams; Allen; Blackford; Cass; De Kalb; Eastern St. Joseph; Elkhart; Fulton; Grant; Huntington; Jay; Lagrange; Marshall; Miami; Noble; Northern Kosciusko; Northern La Porte; Pulaski; Southern Kosciusko; Southern La Porte; Starke; Steuben; Wabash; Wells; Western St. Joseph; White; Whitley WIND ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST /9 AM CST/ SATURDAY * WHAT...Southwest winds 20 to 25 mph with gusts up to 50 mph expected. * WHERE...Portions of northern Indiana, southwest Michigan and northwest Ohio. * WHEN...From 7 PM EST /6 PM CST/ this evening to 10 AM EST /9 AM CST/ Saturday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Wind gusts of 45 to 50 mph have already been recorded.
-Wind gusts are expected to be strongest behind a cold front moving through early Saturday morning.
+Target Area: Guam WIND ADVISORY REMAINS IN EFFECT UNTIL 6 PM CHST SUNDAY * WHAT...East winds 20 to 30 mph with gusts up to 35 mph. * WHERE...Guam, Rota, Tinian and Saipan. * WHEN...Until 6 PM ChST Sunday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result.

 Comments / 0